charlierm/Grapefruit/doc/index.rst

 Instantiation functions
 -----------------------

-The instantiation functions let you create a new instance of the :class:`Color` class from the color components using the color system of your choice.
+The instantiation functions let you create a new instance of the :class:`Colour` class from the Colour components using the Colour system of your choice.

-.. automethod:: Color.NewFromRgb
+.. automethod:: Colour.NewFromRgb

-.. automethod:: Color.NewFromHsl
+.. automethod:: Colour.NewFromHsl

-.. automethod:: Color.NewFromHsv
+.. automethod:: Colour.NewFromHsv

-.. automethod:: Color.NewFromYiq
+.. automethod:: Colour.NewFromYiq

-.. automethod:: Color.NewFromYuv
+.. automethod:: Colour.NewFromYuv

-.. automethod:: Color.NewFromXyz
+.. automethod:: Colour.NewFromXyz

-.. automethod:: Color.NewFromLab
+.. automethod:: Colour.NewFromLab

-.. automethod:: Color.NewFromCmy
+.. automethod:: Colour.NewFromCmy

-.. automethod:: Color.NewFromCmyk
+.. automethod:: Colour.NewFromCmyk

-.. automethod:: Color.NewFromHtml
+.. automethod:: Colour.NewFromHtml

-.. automethod:: Color.NewFromPil
+.. automethod:: Colour.NewFromPil